CZ-NIC/fred-docs/AdminManual/AdministrativeTasks/Registrars.rst

    * Zones – grant access to zones
    * Groups – assign membership in groups
      (you may need to `create a group`_ first)
-   * Certifications – evaluation of Registrar's retail services (it can be used in the public overview of Registrars (default location: http://localhost/whois/registrars.py, see also the `Certification programme in the CZ.NIC
+   * Certifications – evaluation of registrar's retail services (it can be used in the public overview of registrars (default location: http://localhost/whois/registrars.py, see also the `Certification programme in the CZ.NIC
      <https://www.nic.cz/page/928/>`_)

 #.
-Click the :guilabel:`Save` button to save the new Registrar.
+Click the :guilabel:`Save` button to save the new registrar.

 Or provide the details on the command line.
 (See the program help for command parameters.)